Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 # Convert and store the stream in a Zarr group
 stream_to_zarr_group(st, 'seismic_data_group.zarr')
 ```
 ##### MiniSEED

-The _miniSEED_ format is an alternative. _MiniSEED_ is widely adopted in seismology and very convenient for storing seismic data.
-The _miniSEED_ format can accommodate traces from different instrument type (geophone, accelerometer, seismometer, etc.) acquired at a different sampling rate, with variable start times and end times.
-It is important to note, however, that to use _miniSEED_ the network, station, location, and channels code must adhere to a strict convention described below:
+The _miniSEED_ format is another viable option. _MiniSEED_ is widely adopted in seismology and is exceptionally suitable for storing seismic data.
+The _miniSEED_ format can accommodate traces from various instrument types (geophone, accelerometer, seismometer, etc.), acquired at different sampling rates, with varying start and end times.
+However, it's essential to note that to use _miniSEED_, the network, station, location, and channel codes must adhere to a strict convention described below:

-- **Network Code** &mdash; Two (2) alphanumerical characters
+-   **Network Code** — Two (2) alphanumerical characters.
-- **Station Code**: Five (5) alphanumerical characters
+-   **Station Code**: Five (5) alphanumerical characters.
-- **Location Code**: Two (2) alphanumerical characters
+-   **Location Code**: Two (2) alphanumerical characters.
 -   **Channel Code**: Three (3) alphanumerical characters, following the FDSN guidelines of August 2000.

 ### Catalog